 Sarah is also a passionate advocate for arts education and engagement.
 In her tenure, she started JungleWrites, an initiative that teaches playwriting and offers professional theater mentorship to teenage girls, free of charge.
 She also started Stay Late at the Jungle, which provides an artist-led talkback after every performance.

-Previously at the Jungle, Sarah directed In the Next Room in 2012, which won the IVEY Award for overall excellence.
-She most recently served as Associate Professor and Head of the MFA Directing Program at the University of Texas at Austin.
+Before Sarah became the Jungle’s Artistic Director, she served as Associate Professor and Head of the MFA Directing Program at the University of Texas at Austin.
 She is the recipient of the 2011 Princess Grace Award, Drama League and Fulbright Fellowships and alum of the Lincoln Center Directors Lab.
-She served for three seasons as Resident Director for Oregon Shakespeare Festival’s Black Swan Lab, a new work development program.
+She also served for three seasons as Resident Director for Oregon Shakespeare Festival’s Black Swan Lab, a new-work-development program.

-Nationally, Sarah has directed and developed new work at the La Jolla Playhouse, Humana Festival, Marin Theatre Company, O’Neill Playwrights Conference, Hangar Theater, SoHo Rep Writer/Director Lab, PlayPenn, Women’s Project Theater, The Lark, and the Dallas Theater Center.
-Locally, Sarah has directed for Ten Thousand Things and Mixed Blood Theatre.
-She made her Guthrie Theater directing debuting in the fall of 2016 with Kate Hamill's adaptation of the Jane Austen classic Sense and Sensibility.
+Nationally, Sarah has been a champion for developing and directing new work.
+Recent directing credits include work at the Guthrie, Dallas Theater Center, Oregon Shakespeare Festival, La Jolla Playhouse, Marin Theatre Company, O’Neill Playwrights Conference, SoHo Rep Writer/Director Lab, Women’s Project Theater, Ten Thousand Things and Mixed Blood Theatre.